sasjonge/sasjonge.github.io/_pages/cv.md

 Teaching
 ======

-A complete list of lectures and supervision is available on [jongebloed.me/teaching](https://jongebloed.me/teaching/)
+A complete list of lectures and supervision is available on [https://jongebloed.me/teaching/](teaching)

 Highlights:
-- Instructor: "Knowledge-Based Robot Control" (2021–2024)
+- Lecturer and Tutor: "AI-Based Robot Control" (2021–2024)
 - Tutor: "Introduction to AI" (2024)
 - Co-supervisor: “SUTURO” bachelor/master project (since 2020)

 Publications
 ======

-An overview of my academic publications can be found at [jongebloed.me/publications](https://jongebloed.me/publications)
+An overview of my academic publications can be found at [https://jongebloed.me/publications](publications)